Ben Rothman - WordPress Developer Blog - ©2023 Ben Rothman, Web Developer

 Web Development WordPress

-WordPress: How to send an AJAX call with JQuery and PHP
+WordPress: How to send an AJAX call with js to execute PHP

 Several of the webpages and plugins that I have made with WordPress needed to update the database in some way or reference PHP on a button click.
 Since PHP and access to the database are run before page load, that seems impossible.
 This need to run PHP on as a response to user input when a button is pressed is exactly the case that an asynchronous AJAX call like the one I am about to show you comes in handy.
 Making this asynchronous call work is a multi-step process, but when it works it will do exactly what you want it to do.